Tuition and Fees

 Special Students and Part-time Students

 Tuition and fees are calculated differently for special students and preapproved part-time students.
-For special or part-time students taking two or fewer blocks/semester tuition and fees for individual blocks are charged at the per-block rate of $6,957 each, roughly one-third of the semester rate.
-Adjunct courses (.25 unit of credit) cost $1,739.25/course.
-Extended-format courses (.5 unit of credit) cost $3,478.50/course.
+For special or part-time students taking two or fewer blocks/semester tuition and fees for individual blocks are charged at the per-block rate of $7370.33 each, roughly one-third of the semester rate.
+Adjunct courses (.25 unit of credit) cost $1,842.58/course.
+Extended-format courses (.5 unit of credit) cost $3,685.16/course.
 Audited courses cost the full tuition charge.

 Charges for the academic year are payable in two equal installments due no later than one week prior to the first day of Block 1 (fall semester) and no later than one week prior to the first day of Block 5 (spring semester).
-The college offers a payment-plan option through Sallie Mae Tuition Pay.
-This option allows flexible monthly payments, with no monthly interest and a small enrollment fee.
+The college offers semester payment-plan options through Sallie Mae Tuition Pay.
+These options allow flexible monthly payments, with no monthly interest and a small per semester enrollment fee.
 Miscellaneous charges assessed to the student account when using the Outside Payment Plan will need to be paid directly to Colorado College.
 Information concerning the payment plan is available from the student accounts office.

 The college has the right to withhold the issuance of transcripts and suspend an enrolled student for financial indebtedness.
 Failure to meet financial obligations may also result in the account being sent to the college’s collection agency.
 Collection costs are assessed to accounts sent to the collection agency and owed by the debtor.